Use these procedures when an SSI applicant reports having an outstanding warrant or

-If no, show “?” for each item that he or she does not know.
+If no, show “?” for each item that they do not know.
 This will cause the MSSICS

+“Print

-“Print App” function to print the proper statement for the individual to sign.
-In
+App” function to print the proper statement for the individual to sign.
+In the Statement

 OF MY PAROLE.
 I DO NOT KNOW WHEN THE WARRANT WAS ISSUED.